-In 1953, a relaxation house was opened in the abandoned palace of the Emir, operated by a kibbutz member Ora Weiss.
+In 1953, a relaxation house was opened, in the abandoned palace of Emir Fa’ur under the management of ORA WEISS.

-Back in the day the highlight for the guests was sitting in deck chairs on the edge of the luscious green creek and dipping their feet in the cool water.
+The highlight of the guests was sitting in deck chairs on the edge of the lush green creek and immersion in the cool water.